ionStici/react/mds/react/useref.md

 # useRef

-We should not select DOM elements using `querySelector` (even if it works), because React is declarative, and this is not the "React way" of doing things.
-Instead, we should use the `useRef` hook (ref stands for reference).

-`useRef` creates an object with a mutable `.current` property that persists across renders (variable defined in the render logic will always reset).
+`useRef` creates an object with a mutable `.current` property that persists across renders.
 In this object we can put any data that we want to be preserved between renders.
+Regular variables defined in the render logic will always reset at re-render.

 ```jsx
 const myRef = useRef(23);